saptarshibasu/azure-study/README.md

   * Azure Site Recovery
   * OS Disk Swap
 * A read-only lock on a resource group that contains a virtual machine prevents all users from starting or restarting the virtual machine.
 These operations require a POST request
+* An existing virtual machine cannot be added to an availability set
+* Snapshots are billed based on the used size.
+For example, if you create a snapshot of a managed disk with provisioned capacity of 64 GiB and actual used data size of 10 GiB, that snapshot is billed only for the used data size of 10 GiB
+* Limitations of Ultra Disk
+  * Can only be created as empty disks.
+  * Doesn't currently support disk snapshots, disk export, changing disk type, VM images, availability sets, Azure Dedicated Hosts, or Azure disk encryption.
+  * Doesn't currently support integration with Azure Backup or Azure Site Recovery
+* Azure Disk Encryption uses BitLocker for windows and DM-Crypt for Linux
+* Disk Encryption is unsupported for ephemeral OS disk, RAID, Server side encrypted disk with customer managed Key
+* Disk Encryption provides encryption of the temporary disk when the VolumeType parameter is All
+* You can encrypt both boot and data volumes, but you can't encrypt the data without first encrypting the OS volume
+* ADE encrypted VMs can’t be recovered at the file/folder level.
+You need to recover the entire VM to restore files and folders

 VM Details | Availability
 ---------- | ------------